 He has been involved as owner/operator of numerous businesses in the Beaufort area including First Carolina Bank, Beaufort Broadcasting Company (WBEU and WBEU-FM), Best Western Sea Island Inn, Rose Supply Company, Coastal Villages Press, and Distant Island Company.

 The content of The Beaufort Tribune is entirely free to our readers.
-We have more than 4,700 email subscribers.
 In 2012 our pages were read each month almost 750,000 times by more than 50,000 unique readers (source: Google Analytics).